rpf13/sportsshooting_drf/README.md

 ### Code

 I did quite some research for this project.
-Besides the tutorials lessons we had as part of the [Code Institutes](https://codeinstitute.net/global/) material, I have used the following resources:
+Besides the tutorial lessons and walkthrough project we had as part of the [Code Institutes](https://codeinstitute.net/global/) material, I have used the following resources:

 - [DRF - Main Site](https://www.django-rest-framework.org/) Django Rest Framework's official documentation, providing a general introduction and overview.
 - [Authentication](https://www.django-rest-framework.org/api-guide/authentication/) Explanation on how DRF handles user authentication.